 It’s vitally important while seeking to understand and love others to know the difference between sympathy and empathy.
-Dr. Hauck offers these definitions: Sympathy is feeling concerned for someone else without becoming involved in their lives, while Empathy is feeling another person’s problems as if they were your own without actually taking them on yourself.
+Dr. Hauck offers these definitions: Sympathy is feeling concerned for someone else without becoming involved in their lives.
+Empathy is feeling another person’s problems as if they were your own without actually taking them on yourself.
 We can slide into over-identification when exposed to others’ deep hurts and pain.
 The resulting sense of being overwhelmed by deep sadness and triggering of our own past experiences can hamper our efforts to love or make them ineffectual.
 An awareness of our own human vulnerabilities is needed.
 Personal grief due to a recent loss or illness may be too fresh to offer healthy sympathy or empathy.

 A community of trusted and safe disciples is a great asset for processing our attempts at loving or figuring out the next wise step for helping others.
 This could be a personal counselor, a wise elder or pastor, or a regular fellowship group.
-Any discussion or mentoring needs to acknowledge the importance of confidentiality of the person receiving help or listening unless they have given permission for their name and specific circumstances to be shared.
+Any discussion or mentoring needs to acknowledge the importance of confidentiality of the person receiving help or listening.
+That is, unless they have given permission for their name and specific circumstances to be shared.
 Prayer ministries can help safeguard trust by paying attention to confidentiality.

 Anyone who has tried to love adolescents, young adults, victims of trauma, and former Christians, understands how sensitive people can feel about being judged or labeled.
 Everyone desperately wants unconditional love from others.
 Yet, relationships need parameters and some definitions of expectations.
 The likelihood of judging usually increases when one lacks a personal relationship or an understanding of another person.
 We live in a tribal world of “us” and “them,” on layers in society and the church.